AIGP exam guide 2026 (Body of Knowledge v2.1)

 How GovCompass prepares you

-The AIGP track in the Academy builds that applied depth: original lessons on the current Body of Knowledge, scenario-based questions that train the judgement the exam tests, and honest readiness tracking that reflects your performance rather than how much you have read.
+The AIGP track in the Academy builds that applied depth: original lessons on the current Body of Knowledge, scenario-based questions that train the judgment the exam tests, and honest readiness tracking that reflects your performance rather than how much you have read.
 It is the first track, with more frameworks to follow.
+Try it before you decide on the AIGP preparation page: a real practice question and a full sample lesson, no account needed.

 Disclaimer